Somehow, for some reason, the sports world is not done talking about Colin Kaepernick.

 The league’s Commissioner has issued a statement today that puts all of Kaepernick’s malarky to rest, maybe for good.

-NFL Commissioner Roger Goodell says that the league has “moved on” from Colin Kaepernick, and claimed that the anthem protester “chose” not to take an “incredible opportunity.”take our poll - story continues below
+NFL Commissioner Roger Goodell says that the league has “moved on” from Colin Kaepernick, and claimed that the anthem protester “chose” not to take an “incredible opportunity.”

 Goodell made the comments at a Wednesday press conference following the league’s quarterly ownership meeting.